aseichter2007/ClipboardConqueror/readme.md

 1. [Patreon](https://patreon.com/ClipboardConqueror)
 2. [Ko-fi](https://ko-fi.com/aseichter2007)

 I have provided the tools to supply your own custom always ready assitant on your terms.
 You tip your delivery guy, consider my contribution to your workflow, it will really help my family.
+Please drop a coin for your coder.

 Quick Start Jam, Reccomended: